Phenylketonuria

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Globoid cell leukodystrophy, or Krabbe disease, is an autosomal recessive, rapidly progressive fatal disease when it occurs in infancy.
 The disease usually begins between the ages of 3 and 6 months with ambiguous symptoms, such as irritability or hypersensitivity to external stimuli, but soon progresses to severe mental and motor decline.
 Patients are initially hypertonic with hyperactive reflexes, but they later become flaccid and hypotonic.
 Blindness and deafness are common.
-Patients with late-onset forms, including adult onset, may present with blindness, spastic paraparesis, and dementia.
+Patients with late-onset forms, including adult-onset, may present with blindness, spastic paraparesis, and dementia.
 Saposin A deficiency is a rare cause of Krabbe disease.
 Brain MRI has characteristic features that depend on the age of onset of the disease (infantile, juvenile, or adult).
-Optic nerve and cauda equina enlargement and enhancement is common, as well as midbrain atrophy.
-The presence of peripheral nerve enlargement detected by ultrasound strongly supports the diagnostic possibility of Krabbe disease (52).
+Optic nerve and cauda equina enlargement and enhancement are common, as is midbrain atrophy.
+The presence of peripheral nerve enlargement detected by ultrasound strongly supports the diagnostic possibility of Krabbe disease (58).
 Newborn screening and presymptomatic hematopoietic stem cell transplantation have not yielded clear benefits.

 • Globoid cell leukodystrophy may occur at any age, but the infantile type is the most common. | |